GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

         $ git commit -a -m "set project ID"

-6. Commit and push the source code of the application to the [Cloud Source Repository](https://cloud.google.com/tools/cloud-repositories/docs/) associated with the project you just created.
+6. Run gcloud init to initialize the Google Cloud SDK with the project ID you registered in the developer console.
-    *TBD: need more complete instructions here*
-    *TBD: is there a way to do this with a maven command?*

         $ gcloud init
+        ...
+        Enter project id you would like to use:  *projectname* Your current project has been set to: [*projectname*].

+   Depending on local configuration, you may also have to choose a specific Google account and perform a few other initialization steps.

+7. Authorize with the credential helper script.
+On Linux and Mac OS X:

         $ git config credential.helper gcloud.sh

+   On Windows:

+        C:\> git config credential.helper gcloud.cmd

+8. Add Cloud Source Repositories as a remote for the project:

         $ git remote add google https://source.developers.google.com/p/*projectname*/

+9. Commit and push the source code of the application to the [Cloud Source Repository](https://cloud.google.com/tools/cloud-repositories/docs/) associated with the project you just created.

         $ git push --all google
         Counting objects: 30, done.
         Delta compression using up to 4 threads.